“who through Him believe in God, who raised Him from the dead and gave Him glory, so that your faith and hope are in God.”

 “Faith” allows us to appropriate the promises to our experience.
 As we claim God’s promises to us, He empowers us to meet whatever may challenge our faith.

 “Hope” is a synonym for faith.
 However, there is a difference.
 “Hope” carries the idea of confidence in God’s promises.
-Our English word does not nearly convey the idea of the Greek language, which brings the idea of confidence attending with something in the future.
+Our English word does not nearly convey the concept of the Greek language, which brings the idea of confidence attending with something in the future.
 God gives us confidence in the future.

-God has made good His promise to us by sending Jesus Christ to die for our sins.
+God made good His promise to us by sending Jesus Christ to die for our sins.
 God is utterly faithful to those promises.
 He proves this through the resurrection of Christ.
 God’s faithfulness strengthens our faith that He is totally trustworthy.

 “In God” — God is the supreme object of our faith.
 The Bible does not value faith in faith.
 The object of faith gives quality to faith.
 Therefore, God does not value the process as much as the objective of one’s faith.